kawthar-shameseldeen/Space-Journey-/README.md

 >3D Space Tour with IoT Integration is built using the following technologies:
 - React & Three.js: The frontend is built with React and Three.js to create an interactive and dynamic 3D space tour, allowing users to explore the environment.

+- ElectronJS : The admin panel is built with ElectronJS and React to create desktop app

 - Node.js, Express & MongoDB: The backend uses Node.js and Express.js for server-side logic, with MongoDB as the database to manage data and support real-time operations.